rwlink3z8/hpp2/README.md

 ![prices_over_time](https://github.com/rwlink3z8/hpp2/blob/main/img/Screenshot%202021-04-16%20152909.jpg)

 Because of the long period of time (20 years) house prices had to be normalized, the code for this is in the function `transform_target_func` in the `data_pipeline_src.py` file, the mean for 2021 was divided by the yearly mean sales price and this index was then multiplied by the sales price to normalize prices.
+The Rothschild saying comes to mind looking at the price anomoly...in late 2001, can't help but think we'll see some mean reversion once the world gets back to normal.

 ### Normalized House Prices